-To help drivers around the world, we’ve created a step-by-step guide for the most common types of car accidents.
-Among others, this guide includes the general steps that must be taken to ensure safety following an accident, how to deal with a collision depending on who was at fault, and what to do after being involved in minor and major accidents, as well as those that include fatalities.
+Overall, this guide includes the steps to ensure safety following an accident, how to deal with a collision depending on who was at fault, what to do after an accident has caused injuries, and much more.

 What to Do After a Car Accident — General Steps

-Before anything else, it’s important to remember that these are general steps that require a certain degree of flexibility based on the type of accident you’re dealing with.
+Before anything else, it’s important to remember that these are general steps that require a certain degree of flexibility based on the type of accident.

 Consider Your Safety

-See if Anyone Is in Need of Immediate Medical Attention
+See if Anyone Needs Immediate Medical Attention After a Car Accident

 The same concepts also apply in the case of fire hazards.
 If you see fuel leaking, sparks, or actual fire, make sure to call the fire department without any hesitation.
 Also, assist in evacuating everyone from the hazard.